lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 (one may need to also activate the Env again once in Jupyter lab)

+Or if one is using the Python Venv module

+1. Create module (eg. ‘ensim_Env’)

+1. Activate using source Gensim_Env/bin/activate in terminal

+1. start jupyter lab
+(one may need to also activate the Env again once in Jupyter lab)

 From Step 8 onwards, it is recommended you install Neo4j.
 Although it can be done on cloud versions of Neo4j, or on YEd, or YEd live, or on Gephi.